glasPal6/Automatic_Potplant_Waterer/README.md

 # ESP_Garden_Automation

-This is just a fun little project for me to get back into the ESP32/8266 world, while also allowing me to play around with and learn Firebase, Flutter, and Git/Github.
+This is just a fun little project for me to get back into the ESP32/8266 world, while also allowing me to play around with and learn Firebase, Flutter, Docker, and Git/Github.
 Any suggestions or additions just create a pull request and edit what is necessary.

 Any circuit and CAD designs should also be put on the repo.